Lectures on piecewise distance-preserving maps

 \end{thm}

-See \cite[Proposition 2.3.4.]{BBI} for a proof.
+See \cite[Proposition 2.3.4]{BBI} for a proof.

 Note that the inequality \ref{eq:semicont-length} might be strict.
-For example, the diagonal $\alpha_\infty$ of unit square (gray in the picture) can be approximated by a sequence of stairs-like polygonal curves $\alpha_n$ with sides parallel to the sides of the square (for example, $\alpha_6$ is black the picture.)
+For example, the diagonal $\alpha_\infty$ of the unit square (gray in the picture) can be approximated by a sequence of staircase-like polygonal curves $\alpha_n$ with sides parallel to the sides of the square (for example, $\alpha_6$ is black in the picture).
 In this case $\length\alpha_\infty=\sqrt{2}$ and $\length\alpha_n=2$ for all $n$.